wabscale/petal-interview/README.md

 provided.
 I would probably want to use something like flask-swagger as I have used it in the past.
 That would make the API much more user friendly.

+#### Monitoring
+If this was something important, I would add something like status cake to send me notifications when things went down.